ehean/ehean.github.io/README.md

 The FB.Event.subscribe() method needs to be called within the window.fbAsyncInit() method.
 Create a new function called statusChange(response) which will call the FB.getLoginStatus() method.
 Now the page will update as login status updates.

 **4. Adding a Logout Button**

 Adding a logout button is straightforward.
-Simply use the FB.logout() method.
+Simply use the FB.logout() method as seen below.

 		function logOut() {
   			FB.logout(function(response) {